 This customer is part of a national franchise of similar facilities, and they have national accounts with catalog distributors who carry everything for a facility, including locks and door hardware.
 The guys at the top want to take away the individual location facility manager’s prerogatives.
 The facility manager must operate within budget, and possibly have to explain the expenditure.

 Lesson 3.
 I will professionally install the hardware and honor the warranty, an important differentiator in today’s competitive market.

-Most of the warranties offered these days are factory warranties, which means the manufacturer will deal with a bad product once it is returned to the factory.
+Most of the warranties offered these days are factory warranties, which means the manufacturer will deal with a bad product once it is returned to them in the factory.

 Some manufacturers require you obtain a Return authorization before returning the item.
-Some require that you are the original purchaser or installer of the product and that you provide an invoice number.
+Some require that you are the original purchaser or installer of the product and you can provide an invoice number.